octocampus/starburst-data/README.md

 1. Deploy Starburst Coordinator and Worker Pods:

 - Use Helm charts for deployment:
+  Don’t forget to replace <version> with the version of Starburst Enterprise you want to deploy.(I used version 448.0.0)

 ```sh
 helm repo add --username=<username> --password=<password> starburstdata https://harbor.starburstdata.net/chartrepo/starburstdata